 Lowest Total Float.
 This is as I described under Workarounds for Total Float Criteria, above.
-Although this method is listed first, the RP spends four pages detailing the issues that make Total Float unreliable as a CP indicator.
-As long as the CP is to be defined only with respect to the most urgent constraint in the schedule (including the Finish Reflection) – and there are no Calendar issues – then this method provides a useful result.
+Although this method is listed first, the RP spends four pages detailing the issues that make total float unreliable as a CP indicator.
+As long as the CP is to be defined only with respect to the most urgent constraint in the schedule (including the finish reflection) – and there are no calendar issues – then this method provides a useful result.

 Negative Total Float.
-In apparent acquiescence to the limitations of MSP, the RP describes this method by first abandoning the fundamental definition of the Critical Path as a specific logic path.
-It then allows the “Critical” classification for any activity that must be accelerated in order to meet an applied deadline or constraint.
+In apparent acquiescence to the limitations of MSP, the RP describes this method by first abandoning the fundamental definition of the critical path as a specific logic path.
+It then allows the “critical” classification for any activity that must be accelerated in order to meet an applied deadline or constraint.
 Ultimately, the RP attempts to justify this method based solely on certain legal/contractual considerations of concurrent delay.
-It is NOT useful for those whose primary interest is timely completion of the project, or a particular part of the project, using Critical Path Management principles.
+It is not useful for those whose primary interest is timely completion of the project, or a particular part of the project, using critical path management principles.

 Longest Path.
 This “driving path to project completion” algorithm, as I described above in Workarounds for Total Float Criteria, has been implemented in versions of (Oracle) Primavera software since P3 (2.0b).
 It is the preferred method for P6 schedules with constraints and/or multiple activity calendars.
-A similar algorithm is included in BPC Logic Filter, our Add-In for Microsoft Project.
+A similar algorithm is included in BPC Logic Filter, our add-in for Microsoft Project.
 While the method is nominally aimed at finding the driving path(s) to the last activity(ies) in the schedule, it can be combined with other techniques (namely a super-long trailing dummy activity) to derive the driving path to any specific activity, e.g. a specific “substantial completion” or “sectional-completion” milestone.

 “Longest Path Value.”
 This is an expanded method for identifying the driving and near-driving paths to project completion.
 The method works by adding up relationship floats leading to a specific substantial completion milestone.
-If the aggregate value of these floats along a specific logic path (i.e. “Longest Path Value”) is zero, then that path is identified as the Critical Path.
+If the aggregate value of these floats along a specific logic path (i.e. “Longest Path Value”) is zero, then that path is identified as the critical path.
 While the RP suggests that this method can be performed manually (presumably by “click-tracing” through the network of a P6 schedule), manual implementation in complex schedules is tedious and error prone.
-As implemented in Schedule Analyzer Software, this method is essentially an improved version of P6’s Longest Path method (except that the Add-in cannot change the “Critical” flag for activities.)
+As implemented in Schedule Analyzer Software, this method is essentially an improved version of P6’s Longest Path method (except that the add-in cannot change the “critical” flag for activities.)
 It is a preferred method in P6 for those possessing the Schedule Analyzer Software.
-BPC Logic Filter performs similar analyses – using “Path Relative Float” instead of “Longest Path Value” – for MSP schedules.
+BPC Logic Filter performs similar analyses – using “path relative float” instead of “Longest Path Value” – for MSP schedules.

 While not listed among the “most frequently used” methods, P6’s MFP analysis option is briefly addressed by the RP in the context of identifying near-critical paths.
 BPC Logic Filter performs similar analyses for MSP schedules.

-None of the four methods described are useful for identifying the Resource Critical Path (or Resource-Constrained Critical Path) of a leveled schedule.
+None of the four methods described are useful for identifying the resource critical path (or resource-constrained critical path) of a leveled schedule.

 Project Management Institute (PMI-2011)

-PMI’s Practice Standard for Scheduling (Second Edition, 2011) explicitly defines the Critical Path as
+PMI’s Practice Standard for Scheduling (Second Edition, 2011) explicitly defines the critical path as…

 Generally, but not always, the sequence of schedule activities determining the duration of the project.
 Generally, it is the longest path through the project.
 However, a critical path can end, as an example, on a schedule milestone that is in the middle of the schedule model and that has a finish-no-later-than imposed date schedule constraint.

-Unlike the RP (49R-06) from AACE International, PMI’s Practice Standard provides no meaningful method for quantitatively identifying the activities of the Critical Path (or any logic paths) in a particular schedule model.
-In fact, in its description of the Precedence Diagram Method (PDM – the modern version of CPM used by most modern scheduling software) the Practice Standard acknowledges the complicating factors of constraints and multiple calendars but notes that “today’s computerized scheduling applications complete the additional calculations without problems.”
+Unlike the RP (49R-06) from AACE International, PMI’s Practice Standard provides no meaningful method for quantitatively identifying the activities of the critical path (or any logic paths) in a particular schedule model.
+In fact, in its description of the precedence diagram method (PDM – the modern version of CPM used by most modern scheduling software) the Practice Standard acknowledges the complicating factors of constraints and multiple calendars but notes that “today’s computerized scheduling applications complete the additional calculations without problems.”
 Then it concludes, “In most projects the critical path is no longer a zero float path, as it was in early CPM.”
-The Practice Standard goes on to scrupulously avoid any explicit link between Total Float and the Critical Path.
-The impact of all this is to just take the software’s word for what’s “Critical” and what isn’t.
+The Practice Standard goes on to scrupulously avoid any explicit link between total float and the critical path.
+The impact of all this is to just take the software’s word for what’s “critical” and what isn’t.
 That’s not particularly helpful.

 Finally, educating senior stakeholders on the subtle difference between “schedule critical” and “critical” is always one of the first issues faced when implementing systematic project management in non-project focused organizations.
-The Practice Standard’s several conflicting definitions of Critical Activities tend to confuse rather than clarify this distinction.
+The Practice Standard’s several conflicting definitions of critical activities tend to confuse rather than clarify this distinction.